It is an exciting time in your life. You have found your ideal home and your offer has been accepted.

 This is not the case.

-Additionally, house vendors do not need to provide an electrical safety certificate to sell a house.
+Additionally, the sellers do not need to provide an electrical safety certificate to sell a house.

-The only certification they are required to provide is a Part P Building Regulation Certificate if they have made any additions to the electrics since 2005.
+The only certification they are required to provide is a Part P Building Regulation Certificate if they have made any additions to the electrical installation of the property since 2005.

-Therefore, the only way you can be 100% sure the electrics in the house are safe before you buy it is to have an Electrical Inspection report carried out by a professional and licenced electrician.
+Therefore, the only way you can be 100% sure that the electrics in your new home is safe before you buy it is to have an Electrical Inspection report carried out by a professional and licenced electrician.

-Without it, you have no guarantee that the electrical installation of your dream home is safe.
+Without it, you really have no guarantee that the electrical installation of your dream home is safe.
 It could be outdated, defective or worse, – potentially leaving you with a larger bill than if you had known of before buying the property.

 What is an Electrical Inspection?